What is the Fiduciary Rule and Why You Should Care

-Conflict-free advice in our opinion should also mean no limitations on the client’s right to get the best advice from whomever they want.
+Conflict-free advice, in our opinion, should also mean no limitations on the client’s right to get the best advice from whomever they want.
 Your desire for independent advice sometimes conflicts with a big broker-dealer’s goal of locking in its top advisors and their books of business (their clients).

-Getting independent advice should include the ability of a client to follow the advisor to a new firm, should the advisor decide to move.
-Clients invest significant time in growing relationships with key advisors and that should be respected.
+Getting independent advice should include the ability of a client to follow the advisor to a new firm should the advisor decide to move.
+Clients invest significant time in growing relationships with key advisors, and that should be respected.

-Yet many of the major brokerage firms have made it difficult for advisors who decide to leave the firm to become independent to continue to serve those clients – even if a client wants to continue the relationship with the advisor who moved firms.
+Yet, many major brokerage firms have made it difficult for advisors who decide to leave the firm to become independent to continue to serve those clients – even if a client wants to continue the relationship with the advisor who moved firms.
 In recent years, big broker-dealer firms, including Morgan Stanley and UBS, have sued advisors who went independent (often switching to become Registered Investment Advisors and fiduciaries at the same moment).
 The brokers sued to prevent those advisors from serving clients who wanted to continue with the advisor.